 Walmart knows its customers.
 It has to.
 Otherwise, they wouldn't be the largest retailer in the U.S.

-Except it isn't necessarily.
-Earlier in May, Shopify previously established a formal partnership with the recently announced launch of Facebook Shops to help sellers establish customized storefronts via Instagram and Facebook.
+Except it isn't.
+At least, not necessarily.
+In May 2020, Shopify previously established a formal partnership with the Facebook Shops to help sellers establish customized storefronts via Instagram and Facebook.

-All of this may be excellent food for thought for investors. thought for investors.
+All of this may be food for thought for investors.
 But what does it mean for sellers?

 An Advantage For Shopify Sellers?